p2panda/handbook/website/docs/specification/networking/networking.md

 ## Connectivity

-- once peers have discovered each other, then they need to be able to establish a connection.
-As stated above, p2panda uses `QUIC` as the transport layer for all application data.
+- Once peers have discovered each other, then they need to be able to establish a connection.
+As stated above, `aquadoggo` uses `QUIC` as the transport layer for all application data.
 However, peers often exhibit different networking capabilities depending on several factors:
   - do they have a static ip?
   - are they publicly accessible over the internet?
   - are they behind a public or private NAT?
-- strategies for answering these questions dynamically and negotiating how a connection can be established are required.
+- Strategies for answering these questions dynamically and negotiating how a connection can be established are required.

 ### Direct connection

-- the easiest situation is that one peer has a public ip address, in this case it can be dialed by the other peer on it's `multiaddr`.
+- The easiest situation is that one peer has a public ip address, in this case it can be dialed by the other peer on it's `multiaddr`.
-- peers listen on their announced `multiaddr` for incoming connections.
+- Peers listen on their announced `multiaddr` for incoming connections.
 - `libp2p` connection spec: https://github.com/libp2p/specs/tree/master/connections

 ### Relayed connection

-- if a peer wishes to connect to a second peer that is not publicly addressable, a third peer with a public address can act as a relay for their messages.
+- If a peer wishes to connect to a second peer that is not publicly addressable, a third peer with a public address can act as a relay for their messages.
-- peers listen on their announced relay `multiaddr` for incoming relayed connections.
+- Peers listen on their announced relay `multiaddr` for incoming relayed connections.
 - `libp2p` relay spec: https://github.com/libp2p/specs/blob/master/relay/circuit-v2.md

 #### Autonat

 - `autonat` is a `libp2p` protocol used to establish the status of a peer's NAT.
-- any peer can respond to `autonat` protocol requests.
+- Any peer can respond to `autonat` protocol requests.
-- the information retrieved here helps inform which connection strategies we should attempt.
+- The information retrieved here helps inform which connection strategies we should attempt.
-- the autonat protocol is often used to determine whether a peer should support relayed connections via a relay server (based on NAT status).
+- The autonat protocol is often used to determine whether a peer should support relayed connections via a relay server (based on NAT status).
 - `libp2p` autonat specification: https://github.com/libp2p/specs/tree/master/autonat

 #### Direct Connection Upgrade through Relay (DCUtR)

-- where possible relayed traffic will be upgraded to a direct connection
+- Where possible relayed traffic will be upgraded to a direct connection
-- this involves a process of learning knowledge about the nature of the NAT a peer is hidden behind and then negotiating a hole-punching procedure which ultimately results in a direct connection being established.
+- This involves a process of learning knowledge about the nature of the NAT a peer is hidden behind and then negotiating a hole-punching procedure which ultimately results in a direct connection being established.
-- this is not always successful, but using `QUIC` which runs over UDP improves the chances of success.
+- This is not always successful, but using `QUIC` which runs over UDP improves the chances of success.
 - `libp2p` DCUtR specification: https://github.com/libp2p/specs/blob/master/relay/DCUtR.md

 :::caution